-Inactive Fault A fault is classified Inactive when a fault trace exhibits no separation of deposits.
+Inactive Fault A fault is classified Inactive when a fault trace exhibits no separation of Holocene deposits or if the fault is overlain by unfaulted Pleistocene deposits.

-Holocene deposits or if the fault is overlain by unfaulted Pleistocene not based on the energy released by an earthquake but is a rating assigned by an experienced observer using a descriptive scale with grade indicated by Roman numerals from I to XII.
+Intensity Intensity refers to the degree or strength of shaking at a specified place.
+It is not based on the energy released by an earthquake but is a rating assigned by an experienced observer using a descriptive scale with grade indicated by Roman numerals from I to XII.
 Intensity is a rating of the severity of damage producing properties of the ground motion at a specific location.
 The scale of measurement is based upon the sensation of persons and upon physical damage to structural and man-made objects.
-The most widely used and accepted intensity scale is the Modified Mercalli Intensity Scale
+The most widely used and accepted intensity scale is the Modified Mercalli Intensity Scale (Appendix A)